Saturday, November 4, 2017

 Let's start with the pile of snow :)

-Mark, in the process of carving.
+In the process of carving.

 The finished product